StevenWingett/Bioinformatics_Computer_Cluster_Course/1_Introduction_and_setup.md

 Figure 2 Mac terminal icon

 The terminal window should now have opened.
+The terminal has several in-built colour schemes.
+The default "Basic" colour scheme is not ideal, for it does not use colour highlighting.
+Therefore, the "Homebrew" colour scheme is preferable and can be accessed via the toolbar menu in the terminal window:

+Shell -> New Tab -> Homebrew

 To tell your Mac to connect to the cluster, enter the following command:

     ssh -Y hal